ida/templati/README.md

 ----

 Create tags programatically and write an HTML-file of them.
-Ment for server-side pre-rendering, could also be used for client- side rendering.
+Ment for server-side pre-rendering, meaning the HTML-files are written initially and when data changes.

 Why